-The detection of tensor B-modes is challenged by secondary effects such as, extragalactic and Galactic foreground contaminations and weak gravitational lensing of the CMB.
-The intervening matter distribution deflects the CMB photons along its path remapping the CMB anisotropies.
-Thus, weakly lensed CMB anisotropies trace the integrated matter density distribution of the Universe along the line-of-sight to the last scattering surface.
-Standard deviation of the deflection angle caused by the lensing effect is about $\sim 2$ arcminutes, when the lensing potential wells along the path are not correlated \citep{Lewis_2006}.
-The line-of-sight integrated deflection field can be reconstructed using Quadratic Estimators (QEs) - a method well described in literature which exploits the lensing-induced correlations present in observed CMB maps \citep{Hu_2002, Okamoto_2003, Planck_2014_XVIII, Carron_int_2017, Carron_2022}.
+The detection of tensor B-modes is challenged by secondary effects such as extragalactic and Galactic foreground contaminations and weak gravitational lensing of the CMB.
+The intervening matter distribution deflects the CMB photons along its path, remapping the CMB anisotropies.
+Thus, weakly lensed CMB anisotropies trace the integrated matter density distribution of the Universe along the line of sight to the last scattering surface.
+Standard deviation of the deflection angle caused by the lensing effect is $\sim 2$ arcminutes when the lensing potential wells along the path are not correlated \citep{Lewis_2006}.
+The line-of-sight integrated deflection field can be reconstructed using quadratic estimators (QEs) - a method that is described well in the literature exploits the lensing-induced correlations present in observed CMB maps \citep{Hu_2002, Okamoto_2003, Planck_2014_XVIII, Carron_int_2017, Carron_2022}.

-The lensing effect can introduce additional B-mode polarization pattern by remapping and distorting the primordial rotation-free polarisation patterns, so called E-modes \citep{Zaldarriaga_1998, Kesden_2002, Sayre_2020}.
-For current upper bound on the tensor-to-scalar ratio and high signal-to-noise observations of polarization fields, subtracting the lensing effect from B-mode polarisation becomes essential for detection of the tensor B-modes \citep{Seljak_2004,Smith_2012, Simard_2015, Sherwin_2015, Baleato_Lizancos_2022}.
-Subtraction of the lensing effect from observations, often called as \textit{delensing}, can be performed using a template of lensing B-modes which is constructed from observed E-mode and a high signal-to-noise estimate of the deflection field at small and intermediate scales, respectively \citep{Manzotti_2017, Namikawa_2017, BICEP_2021_XII, Planck_2020_VIII}.
+The lensing effect can introduce an additional B-mode polarisation pattern by re-mapping and distorting the primordial rotation-free polarisation patterns -- so-called E-modes \citep{Zaldarriaga_1998, Kesden_2002, Sayre_2020}.
+For the current upper bound on the tensor-to-scalar ratio and high signal-to-noise observations of polarisation fields, subtracting the lensing effect from B-mode polarisation becomes essential for the detection of the tensor B modes \citep{Seljak_2004,Smith_2012, Simard_2015, Sherwin_2015, Baleato_Lizancos_2022}.
+The subtraction of the lensing effect from observations, often called de-lensing, can be performed using a template of lensing B modes, which is constructed from an observed E mode and a high signal-to-noise estimate of the deflection field on small and intermediate scales, respectively \citep{Manzotti_2017, Namikawa_2017, BICEP_2021_XII, Planck_2020_VIII}.